microsoft/autogen/python/packages/agbench/README.md

 ## Technical Specifications

-If you are already an AutoGenBench pro, and want the full technical specifications, please review the [contributor's guide](CONTRIBUTING.md).
+If you are already an AutoGenBench pro, and want the full technical specifications, please review the [contributor&#39;s guide](CONTRIBUTING.md).

 ## Docker Requirement

 AutoGenBench also requires Docker (Desktop or Engine). **It will not run in GitHub codespaces**, unless you opt for native execution (with is strongly discouraged).
 To install Docker Desktop see [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).

 ## Installation and Setup